enaix/tg-remote-ssh/README.md

 * `notify_on_login`: Message admins when someone tries to login
 * `spam_threshold`: Spam users threshold
 * `glue_webtoken`: Post the whole link with the webtoken (Jupyter only)

+Obtain your bot token from the @botfather and put it in the `env` file.

 ### Web server